PLOS Computational Biology Guidelines for Authors

-If your manuscript is or will be in DOCX and contains equations, you must follow the instructions below to make sure that your equations are editable when the file enters production.
+If your manuscript is or will be in Microsoft Word and contains equations, you must follow the instructions below to make sure that your equations are editable when the file enters production.

-If you have already composed your article as DOCX and used its built-in equation editing tool, your equations will become images when the file is saved down to DOC.
-To resolve this problem, re-key your equations in one of the two following ways.
+If you have already composed your article in Microsoft Word and used its built-in equation editing tool, your equations will become unusable during the typesetting process.
+To resolve this problem, re-key your equations using MathType.